matthyk/matthyk/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Node.js framework to develop HTTP APIs
+- 🔭 I’m currently working on a Fastify plugin for developing REST APIs using the HAL hypermedia format.
 - 💬 Ask me about REST, chatbots and music 😄
 - ⚡ Fun fact: I can not code without listening to music. great music -> great code :notes: